 The study, which surveyed 600 men and women about their relationships and sex lives, found people with a fearful-avoidant attachment style tend to have a lot more sexual partners than other people.
-Fearful avoidant people also tended to be a lot more sexually compliant, which means when someone solicits sex from you, you're more likely to say yes—such that you have sex when asked for it, even if you yourself have no sexual desire.
+Fearful-avoidant people also tended to be a lot more sexually compliant, which means when someone solicits sex from you, you're more likely to say yes—such that you have sex when asked for it, even if you yourself have no sexual desire.

 Having a lot of sex can be great.
 When you're single, it often means a lot of exploration, meeting new people, and having novel experiences, many of which might be deliciously low-pressure, of-the-moment affairs.
-But while some people consciously seek out a lot of casual sexual experiences for the physical pleasure, the excitement, or any other number of reasons, it seems fearful-avoidant people might find themselves having a lot of sex with a lot of different people without much of a reason at all.
+But while some people consciously seek out a lot of casual sexual experiences for the physical pleasure, the excitement, or any number of other reasons, it seems fearful-avoidant people might find themselves having a lot of sex with a lot of different people without much of a reason at all.

 Why?
 Favez and Tissot theorized it has to do with "out-of-control behaviors" developed in response to the confusion of both wanting connection but also feeling repulsed by it.
 They explain:

 "For example, sexual contact may be initiated to meet emotional needs caused by depression or to distract oneself from depression-inducing thoughts," they write.
-"The elevated anxiety felt in fearful avoidance may motivate the individual to increase closeness with a partner by using sexual activities, whereas the elevated avoidance tendency may almost simultaneously motivate the individual to break the bond with this partner ... which is in turn followed by the search for a new partner.
+"The elevated anxiety felt in fearful avoidance may motivate the individual to increase closeness with a partner by using sexual activities, whereas the elevated avoidance tendency may almost simultaneously motivate the individual to break the bond with this partner...which is in turn followed by the search for a new partner.
 This endless alternation between approach and avoidance may result in apparently out-of-control sexual behaviors."

 Now, having a lot of sex in and of itself is not a bad thing.
 But doing it out of a simultaneous craving and fear of connection, all when you don't even really have any desire for sex itself?
 That can quickly become draining and perhaps even destructive, especially if you start finding yourself saying yes to sex you don't want or sex that puts your physical well-being at risk.
-If you're also breaking connections with people when you really desire to get closer to them, you're putting your mind and heart through a lot of ache due to your own fears.
+If you're also breaking connections with people when you really desire to get closer to them, you're putting your mind and heart through a lot of heartache due to your own fears.